 - Teacher’s Forum

 - About Us

 - Creating Support

 Laura Waring (r) Dr.-Nathan Mossell-and-Sadie Alexander

 Born in Hartford, CT., in 1887, Laura Wheeler Waring was the daughter of college-educated Rev. Robert Wheeler, who had for two years been pastor of the Talcott Street Congregational Church, home of Connecticut’s first Black congregation.
-Originally called the African Religious Society, the members built their church in 1826, and housed fugitive slaves before the end of the Civil War.
+Originally called the African Religious Society, the members built their church in 1826 and housed fugitive slaves before the end of the American Civil War.
 The church began operating a public school in 1829, the only place in the city where Black children could learn to read and write.
 They also learned their African history at a time when most Black children were not taught to read at all.